 The IEM uses information from other NEMS components; it also provides information to other NEMS components.
-The information it uses is primarily about annual U.S. projected production and consumption quantities.
-The information it provides is connected to crude oil and petroleum products prices and sources.
+The information it uses is primarily about annual U.S. and world projected production and consumption quantities of crude-like liquids.
+The information it provides includes world crude oil supply curves, a computed world oil price, and U.S. import prices of crude oil and products by source (region and/or country).
 It should be noted, however, that the present focus of the IEM is on the international oil market.
-Any interactions between the U.S. and foreign regions in fuels other than oil (e.g. the coal trade) are modeled in the particular NEMS module that deals with that fuel.
+Any interactions between the U.S. and foreign regions in fuels other than oil (for example, coal trade) are modeled in the particular NEMS module that deals with that fuel.

-For U.S. petroleum liquids production and consumption in any year of the projection period, the IEM uses production projections generated by the Oil and Gas Supply Module and consumption projections from the end-use demand modules (Figure 2).
+For U.S. crude-like liquids production and consumption in any year of the projection period, the IEM uses production projections generated by the Oil and Gas Supply Module and provided through the Petroleum Market Module (see Figure 2).

-Supply and demand curves for U.S. and world expected petroleum liquids, for any year in the forecast period, are exogenously provided through data included in the input file omsecon.txt, as described in Appendix A, "Input Data and Variable Descriptions."
+U.S. and world expected petroleum liquids supply and demand curves, for any year in the projection period, are exogenously provided through data included in the input file omsecon.txt, as described in Appendix A, "Input Data and Variable Descriptions."